daisysotero/Thesis/README.md

 # Thesis

-Scripts referring to data analysis of my thesis, entitled "INTEGRATION OF MOLECULAR AND CHEMICAL DATA FOR ANALYSIS OF BIOSYNTHESIS AND ALKALOID FLOW IN Erythrina velutina Willd.", subdivided into four chapters.
+Scripts referring to data analysis of my thesis, entitled "INTEGRATION OF MOLECULAR AND CHEMICAL DATA FOR ANALYSIS OF BIOSYNTHESIS AND ALKALOIDS FLOW IN Erythrina velutina Willd.", subdivided into four chapters.

 #Chapter 1